Raw foodism: Health effects

-A raw food diet is likely to impair the development of children and infants.
-Care is required in planning a raw vegan diet, especially for children, as there may not be enough vitamin B12, vitamin D, and calories for a growing child on a totally raw vegan diet.
+A raw food diet may impair the development of children and infants.
+Careful planning is essential for a raw vegan diet, particularly for children, as there may not be enough vitamin B12, vitamin D, and calories for a growing child on a totally raw vegan diet.

-Food poisoning is a health risk for all people eating raw foods, and increased demand for raw foods is associated with greater incidence of foodborne illness, especially for raw meat, fish, and shellfish.
+Food poisoning is a health risk for anyone consuming raw foods, and the increased demand for raw foods is associated with greater incidence of foodborne illness, especially for raw meat, fish, and shellfish.
 Outbreaks of gastroenteritis among consumers of raw and undercooked animal products (including smoked, pickled or dried animal products) are well-documented, and include raw meat, raw organ meat, raw fish (whether ocean-going or freshwater), shellfish, raw milk and products made from raw milk, and raw eggs.